blbadger/blbadger.github.io/gpu-server.md

 which consists of i7-12700F with 48GB RAM, an RTX 3060 with 12 GB vRAM and (more recently added) a GTX 1060 with 6GB vRAM on a Gigabytre B660m motherboard.
 This is a very capable computer for smaller experiments, and I have used it for the majority of the deep learning work I have written about in preprints or on the blog.

 But this system is certainly not ideal for training larger models or more extensive experimentation.
 This is because the GPU compute one can bring to bear (the 3060) has relatively low memory bandwidth (360 GBps) and CUDA core count (3584) such that it is not particularly fast at training the models that it can fit in the 12 GB vRAM, even accounting for the FP16 support and asynchronous memory copy features that are present in Nvidia's Ampere architecture.
 The 1060 was really only added for small-scale experiment work and software development purposes, as it is significantly slower (around two thirds the speed to be precise) than the 3060 and therefore would slow down training significantly were it to be used in parallel.
 This is a notable difference from other applications such as crypto mining, where the cluster runs at a sum speed of all individual GPUs.
 For deep learning the cluster will typically increase in speed with more parallelization, but will also be bottlenecked by slower GPUs if there is a large enough difference in their compute (especially for training).
 I typically perform training runs of no more than a few days, on models that are under 1 billion parameters (for foundational models) due to these limitations.
-To test methods and ideas that appear promising on this relatively modest amount of compute, I wanted to try upgrading my system.
+To test methods and ideas that appear promising on this relatively modest amount of compute, I wanted to try upgrading.

 The most straightforward way to make a significant upgrade to this rig (with some semblance of affordability) would be to buy some used RTX 3090s and use PCIE extenders and a beefier power source or two for my current system.
 I came very close to choosing this route, but decided against it for a number of reasons: firstly because the B660 mobo has 5 PCIE slots but four of those are 1x PCIE 3.0, meaning 1 GBps data transfer for all GPUs except one.
 This is not really a problem for inference, but will slow down the gradient synchronization step for very large models during distributed training (especially for 4 or more GPUs).
 Secondly, 3090s run quite hot (up to 600 watts per gpu) and my PC resides in a small room, and thirdly because mixed precision training (where weights are stored in FP16 and gradients and norms in FP32) is not optimal on these GPUs due to their lack of full FP16 acceleration.